1938 New England hurricane: Eastern Long Island

-Eastern Long Island experienced the worst of the storm.
+The orientation of Eastern Long Island facing due south, made it extremely exposed to the storm surge and intense winds.
+The estimated peak storm tide in parts of eastern Long Island was 20 ft.

+A mean low water storm tide of 8 ft was recorded at Port Jefferson.
+About 50 people perished in the storm's wake.
 The Dune Road area of Westhampton Beach was obliterated, resulting in 29 deaths.
 There were 21 other deaths through the rest of the east end of Long Island.
 The storm surge temporarily turned Montauk into an island as it flooded across the South Fork at Napeague and obliterated the tracks of the Long Island Rail Road.
+Many other smaller roads were wiped away in the storm surge.
+So extensive were the storm surge and overwash on eastern Long Island, that rescue workers had to use utility maps to figure out where roads and homes had been.